 - Provide first aid and assess the extent of the injuries.

 - Make contact with your supervisor.
-Depending on the complexity of the fire, that could be your crew boss, the Division Supervisor, the Incident Commander, or even dispatch.
+Depending on the complexity of the fire, that could be your Crew Boss, Division Supervisor, Incident Commander, or even dispatch.
 If your fire has a medical plan, follow the plan.

-- Provide them with accurate, concise information on the following:
+- Provide accurate, concise information on the following: